Services recommended by Preditors

 your manuscript falls within my area of expertise, I'd like to work with

 you.
-I don't want your money if I feel someone else could be a better
+I don't want your money if I feel another manuscript editor could be a better

 fit for you.
 Simply send a brief e-mail description of your manuscript